 Charge over row at Auckland mosque “Religious leader’s helper in court after alleged threats to Muslim group members.”
 Quran 9:123 says: O you who have believed, fight those adjacent to you of the disbelievers and let them find in you harshness.

-Avondale mosque was home of Te Amorangi Kireka-Whaanga, leader of the Aotearoa Maori Muslim Association, aka Al Qaeda turned Islamic State of NZ.
+Avondale mosque was home and one time employer of Te Amorangi Kireka-Whaanga, leader of the Aotearoa Maori Muslim Association, aka Al Qaeda turned Islamic State of NZ.

 “A Herald reporter was last week threatened by a worshipper that he and the paper would be harmed if further reports on the mosque or the imam appeared.”